The Natsarene and Hidden Gnosis – Pt. 6

 The Natsarene and Hidden Gnosis – Pt.
 1 (Salm)

-Foreword I wrote the essay entitled The Natsarene and Hidden Gnosis in 2011, to be read in conjunction with Ditlef Nielsen’s groundbreaking and long forgotten book The Old Arabian Moon Religion and the Mosaic Tradition (1904).
-This essay was originally conceived as an addendum to Chapter Four of Nielsen’s work.
-I am now revising and updating it in this series of posts, in order to make the essay available in the search features of this website and also in order to bring it once again to the attention of readers.
+Foreword I wrote this 6-part essay in 2011, to be read in conjunction with Ditlef Nielsen’s groundbreaking and long forgotten book The Old Arabian Moon Religion and the Mosaic Tradition (1904).
 The original essay is available complete in PDF form here.
-The first five chapters of Nielsen’s book (in my translation from the German) are available in a series of PDF’s … Continue reading
+The first five chapters of Nielsen’s book (in my translation from the German) are available in a series of PDF’s here.
+To get the most out of this essay, the reader is urged to also read Nielsen’s writing, which explores a number of still novel themes that are foundational to the origins of Christianity—such as: the influence of North Arabian religion on early Israelite origins, and in turn on Christianity; the gnostic nature of the religion of Midian, where … Continue reading

 The Natsarene (“Nazarene”) Religion – Pt.
 8